 Support planning and governance to meet the data needs of the community.

 Serve as escalation point for Data Stewards on issues related to data governance.

+Participate, as required, in the response effort to address security incidents that affect the privacy or integrity of data within the Data Trustee’s functional area.

 Data Steward